 How to Stop being Codependent

 Trying to stop the codependent behaviour itself without dealing with the root cause would be ineffective.
 Because the root cause is usually low self-esteem, bad childhood experience and other psychological issues, you must first deal with the root cause in order to end codependency permanently.
 (See: how to stop being overly sensitive)

 Unfortunately I can’t give all the guidance needed to build self-esteem and get rid of emotional issues in one article but my book “growing beyond the narcissist” will help you a lot.
-(See: How to feel good about yourself).